 If you need to be admitted to hospital during your pregnancy a further VTE assessment will be carried out by a midwife and if necessary dalteparin will be prescribed for you on the ward by a doctor.

-Will being on dalteparin affect how I will deliver?
+Will being on dalteparin affect how I will give birth?

-Taking prophylactic dalteparin during pregnancy should make no difference as to how you deliver your baby.
+Taking prophylactic dalteparin during pregnancy should make no difference as to how you birth your baby.

 Can I have an epidural or spinal anaesthetic whilst taking prophylactic dalteparin (Fragmin®)?

 Once labour starts you should stop dalteparin.
-If you are due an elective delivery (caesarean section or induction of labour) the last dose will be the day before admission (latest 20:00 that day).
+If you are due a planned caesarean birth, or induction of labour, the last dose will be the day before admission (latest 20:00 that day).

-For patients on treatment doses (higher doses) of dalteparin there must be a gap of 24 hours between the last dose and a spinal or epidural anaesthetic; patients on this are seen to offer an individual care plan for delivery.
+For individuals on treatment doses (higher doses) of dalteparin there must be a gap of 24 hours between the last dose and a spinal or epidural anaesthetic; those on this are seen to offer an individual care plan for birth.

-You will be assessed again postnatally for your risk of VTE after delivery.
-Following assessment, if required, you will be given special leg stockings to wear and VTE prophylaxis (e.g. dalteparin) will be started and continued for 10 days (or longer if required for some women.)
+You will be assessed again postnatally for your risk of VTE after birth.
+Following assessment, if required, you will be given leg stockings to wear and VTE prophylaxis (e.g. dalteparin) will be started and continued for 10 days (or longer if required for some people.)

-While in hospital the midwife (or nurse) will give you the dalteparin by injection into your abdomen (tummy).
+While in hospital the midwife (or nurse) will give you the dalteparin by injection into your abdomen.

-When you are discharged home you will need to continue to use dalteparin and administer it to yourself (or your partner may do this for you).
+When you are discharged home you will need to continue to use dalteparin and administer it to yourself (or a partner, friend or family member)